astriaorg/docs/docs/dusknet/2-local-rollup-deployment.md

 ## Fund your Sequencer Account

+In your web browser, navigate to `http://faucet.<YOUR_ROLLUP_NAME>.localdev.me/` to view the faucet.

 Using your sequencer pub key you created in the [Create a New Sequencer Account](#create-a-new-sequencer-account), copy and paste the `<SEQUENCER_ACCOUNT_PUB_KEY>` into the input on the faucet page, and mint funds